earthly/website/blog/_posts/2022-04-12-golang-streamers.md

 author: Adam
 internal-links:
  - live coding
+excerpt: "Learn how to absorb tacit knowledge and improve your programming skills by watching experienced developers code on platforms like YouTube and Twitch.
+Discover a list of GoLang and cloud-native streamers who share their expertise and provide valuable insights into building software."
 ---

 I've learned so much from watching other people code.
 It's never a thing I'm specifically trying to learn.
 It's more like someone is walking me through a problem, and they do something I didn't know could be done.
 Maybe they just have a low friction way to exploratory test some set of services, where I could only test things by deploying to staging, or they use some shortcut I didn't know about, and I have to ask them how they did that.